 Plenty of sides are in danger of the drop this term, with competition for places fiercer than ever.
-Huddersfield are set to suffer from a bout of second-season syndrome while Cardiff's squad is lacking in top-flight quality.
+Huddersfield are suffering from a bout of second-season syndrome while Cardiff's squad is lacking in top-flight quality.

-Southampton avoided the chop last time around but a lack of firepower means Mark Hughes and his players are up against it even though Ralph Hasenhüttl's arrival has seen some positivity return.
+Southampton avoided the chop last time around but a lack of firepower means the Saints are up against it even though Ralph Hasenhüttl's arrival has seen some positivity return.

 Prediction: Harry Kane

-Fantasy Football Players are facing several selection dilemmas ahead of Gameweek 13, with the majority of the division's top teams facing far from straightforward fixtures.
+Fantasy Football Players are facing several selection dilemmas at the end of a frantic festive period, with the majority of the division's top teams facing a few difficult fixtures in the New Year.